lgaudencio/geography-quiz/README.md

 To ensure that the colours used for the different elements would have a good contract, a website called [Coolors](https://coolors.co/) was used to generate a palette of colours to use.

-The main colours used are:
+The main colours used on the website are:

+* #3F4045 - Dark Grey
+* #dddddd - Light Grey
-*
+* #56aeff - Blue

 Other colours were used on the quiz part of the site, these colours were:

+* #20bf55 - Green (used for correct answer selection)
+* #d62828 - Red (used for incorrect answer selection)
+* #ffffff - White (text colour will change to white when the button hightlight green or red)

 * Layout